sgpk242/BrewSheetFiller/README.md

 Save file on your computer wherever your want.
 Several things in the code will need to be editted to suit your needs:
 1. Change default field options
 2. Change name of original Brewer's Friend PDF
-3. Change name of new PDF (needs to be edited each time or the new PDF will be overwritten)

 See the code for commented tips.